Savings · Guide

 The Bottom Line

 SoFi Checking and Savings is one of the strongest bank accounts available in 2026 — not just as a savings account but as a full primary banking replacement.
-The combination of 4.60% APY on savings, 0.50% APY on checking, $0 fees, overdraft protection, and a best-in-class mobile app makes it the top pick for people who want to consolidate their banking.
+The combination of % APY on savings, a competitive checking yield, $0 fees, overdraft protection, and a best-in-class mobile app makes it the top pick for people who want to consolidate their banking.

 Best for: Anyone without a preferred bank who wants an all-in-one checking + HYSA at excellent rates.